moby/moby/docs/userguide/storagedriver/aufs-driver.md

 existence in the image's read-only layers.
 This works the same no matter which of the image's read-only layers the file exists in.

+## Renaming directories with the AUFS storage driver

+Calling `rename(2)` for a directory is not fully supported on AUFS.
+It returns `EXDEV` ("cross-device link not permitted"), even when both of the source and the destination path are on a same AUFS layer, unless the directory has no children.

+So your application has to be designed so that it can handle `EXDEV` and fall back to a "copy and unlink" strategy.

 ## Configure Docker with AUFS

 You can only use the AUFS storage driver on Linux systems with AUFS installed.